 How many potato tubers do I put in each bag?

-The number of seed potatoes you put in each bag depends on the size of the bag.
+When planting potatoes in grow bags, the number of seed potatoes you put in each bag depends on the size of the bag.
 Most potato grow bags are about 9-10 gallon bags.
 For a 9-10 gallon bag, you should put 3-4 seed potatoes in.

 What are the best potatoes to grow?